-- Goal Planning with others
+- Goal planning with others

-- Related Discussions with colleagues
+- Related discussions with colleagues

 - Reflection with colleagues

+- Lunches/Dinners with colleagues

 - Recreational Activities

-- Lunches/Dinners with colleagues

-- Internet searches

-- Library research or other related work

 - Training attendance

 - Workshop participation

 - Related reading

 - Recreational reading

-- Video-taping of others

-- Self-video taping

-- Self-audio taping

-- Self-video without sound.

-- Snapshots by others

-- Full observations of others

-- Full observations by others

-- Full observations with others

 - Co-writing journal articles, white papers, book chapters, etc.

 - Co-presenting with colleagues at conferences (state, regional, national, international)

-Self-Mentoring Observation Activities
+Self-Mentoring F2F Observation Activities

-There are a variety of ways to monitor and observe in your course, classroom, or other settings.
+There are a variety of ways to monitor and observe in your course, classroom, or other face-to-face settings.
 While a short list is provided below, there are many additional methods to gathering information from your course/classroom.
 Keep an activity log of all observations and track the information.
 Observations are akin to weight loss, the process is so slow and the change so gradual, but without documentation you often forget where you began and how much change has occurred over time.
 These data could be invaluable to you and to others if you ever choose to share this material, professionally.
 Review the activities below and you can use them in your personal plan for self-mentoring in this section.